python-poetry/poetry/README.md

 requests = "^2.13.0"
 ```

-If you want to use a private repository, you can add it to your `poetry.toml` file, like so:
+If you want to use a private repository, you can add it to your `pyproject.toml` file, like so:

 ```toml
 [[source]]